-- As regards internal control over financial reporting, the following are generally recognised and accepted at international level:

-Coso Internal Control Integrated Framework, which defines guidelines for the evaluation and the development of an internal control system; - CObiT (Control Objective for IT and Related Technology), which provides specific guidelines for the information systems area, supplemented by ITIL and ISO/IEC 27001.
+- The MPFR identifies a set of Group companies as "Significant", through specific quantitative and qualitative criteria. - As regards internal control over financial reporting, the following are generally recognised and accepted at international level: CoSO Internal Control Integrated Framework, which defines guidelines for the evaluation and the development of an internal control system; - CObiT (Control Objective for IT and Related Technology), which provides specific guidelines for the information systems area, supplemented by ITIL and ISO/IEC 27001.
 For investment funds and vehicles, application of the Policy by the respective Group Management Company is mandatory.